jimasp/behave-vsc/CONTRIBUTING.md

 - Log only to the vscode test run output: `run.appendOutput("msg")`.
 - Log only for extension developers (contributors) and users who want to see diagnostic output: `diagLog("msg")`.

 ---
+## Troubleshooting
+- See troubleshooting section in the main [README](README.md#troubleshooting) for non-development issues.
+- ***Most extension development problems can be resolved by either:***
+	- ***(a) removing all breakpoints, or***
+	- ***(b) restarting the watch tasks in terminal window, or***
+	- ***(c) restarting vscode.***
+- Have you remembered to disable the marketplace version of the extension?
+- If you are stepping in to external code, then it's likely you either hit the pause button, or you need to remove all breakpoints (e.g. "caught exceptions").
+- If an exception is not bubbling, see [Error handling](#error-handling).
+- Is the problem actually in another extension (if debugging, check the file path of the file you have you stepped into).
+- Have you pulled the latest version of the source code?
+- Have you followed all the steps in [Development environment setup for extension development](#development-environment-setup-for-extension-development), including `npm install` if you just pulled?
+- Does the issue occur with the example project workspaces, or just in your own project?
+What is different about your project?
+- Have you made any changes yourself?
+If so, can you e.g. stash/backup your changes and do a `git clean -fdx` and pull latest and `npm install`?
+Does it work without your changes?
+- If extension integration tests get stuck while running debug tests, disable all breakpoints in the host vscode environment.
+- If you get an error running "Debug Extension...", try setting a breakpoint at the start of the `activate()` function.
+- If you get an error running "Run Extension Test Suite...", try setting a breakpoint at the start of the `runAllTestsAndAssertTheResults()` function.
+- If you don't hit either above function breakpoint, try putting a breakpoint at the very first (import) line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?
+- Delete all breakpoints from both source and host environments if any of the following occur:
+	- If you don't hit a breakpoint that you're sure you should be hitting.
+(This could also be down to sourcemaps and breakpoints being out of sync, in which case restart kill the watch task and then restart it with `Ctrl+Shift+B` - this will run `rimraf out/ dist/`).
+	- If `npm run test` fails on the command line due to a timeout.
+	- If a "Run Extension Test Suite..." test fails during debugging due to a timeout.

+---
 ## Before requesting a PR merge